WeitaoLu/Text2SQL/README.md

-This is the demo application of text2sql.
+This is the demo application of text to sql.